 Nowadays, some people continue to eat at least 5 times per day.
 They never give their body a chance to heal, digest properly, or allow for ketosis to occur.
 The benefits of ketosis go way beyond just weight loss.
 Being in a state of ketosis can help with general health and wellness, including reducing seizures in epileptic children.

-The optimal grams of carbs are around 20 grams Per Day, But A More realistic expectation is Around 50.
+For THe Keto Diet, The optimal grams of carbs are around 20 grams Per Day, But A More realistic expectation is Around 50.